LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.Sns/README.md

 * [ISnsFixture](#ISnsFixture)

 ## Configuring the Sns fixture
-As a concept, the fixture is a class that ensures that a local Sns instance is set up and accessibly by both the code under test and the tests themselves.
+As a concept, the fixture is a class that ensures that a local Sns instance is set up and accessible by both the code under test and the tests themselves.

 The test project may well contain such a class if there is existing local code that configures a local database instance,